bradbell/xrst/test_rst/xrst.toml.rst

 rst_directory
 *************
+The default value for this key is ``'rst'`` .
-If it is present, its value is a string specifying the directory where xrst writes the rst files it extracts from the source code.
+The value is a string specifying the directory where xrst writes the rst files it extracts from the source code.
 For each :ref:`begin_cmd@page_name` , the file